ravi-prakash1907/golang-walkthrough/README.md

 2. **`run.sh`** :
 > - it just pulls an existing image (if any) and runs it to provide you the access to `go` runtime via `bash`
 > - run ```sh ./run.sh```

+## Todo

+There is a long way to go...
+I aim to add following additional things into this repo:
+1. A go command/syntex cheatsheet
+2. Detailed description (with examples) on _goroutine_ and _http server_  ...

+Conttributions are happily accepted!!

 ---